Arirang Radio

 Arirang Radio (Korean: 아리랑 라디오, stylized as arirang) is an English-language South Korean television network based in Seoul and aimed at an overseas audience.
 It is operated by the Korea International Broadcasting Foundation and is financially supported by the Ministry of Culture, Sports and Tourism.
 The channel, which airs in 103 countries, aims to offer an extensive and informative view of Korea Peninsula affairs, as well as world issues from a global perspective.

 The channel airs different programming in different countries, but generally airs news, cultural programs, educational shows and documentaries.

-Its flagship news programs feature timely current affairs stories, in-depth interviews with world experts and prominent individuals.
+It's flagship news programs feature timely current affairs stories, in-depth interviews with world experts and prominent individuals.

 History

 Arirang International Broadcasting Corporation began airing on September 1, 2003.
 It was operated by the non-profit Korea International Broadcasting Foundation, which was created by Article 32 of the South Korean Civil Code on April 10, 1996.
 Initially, the channel was available only on cable and satellite television in South Korea and was targeted to foreigners living in or visiting the country.

 Arirang International Broadcasting Corporation has three channels for overseas viewers.
 Arirang World was established as a satellite television channel in 1999 and is broadcast in English, Chinese, Spanish, Korean, Arabic, Russian, Vietnamese, and Indonesian.
 Arirang UN was established in 2015, and is broadcast in English.
 As of 2018, the channels are broadcast in 103 countries.